 I suppose my blog name could also be a reference to my messy middle, literally, because, let’s face it, unless you’re a ripped mid life instagammer who chews down 20 kilo weights for breakfast and regularly says hashtag ripped, your stomach, you tummy, your middle, does look a little bit messy by the time you pass your forties.
 Mine certainly isn’t as neat and trim anymore.
 And that’s without having had kids.

 Oh, so that’s a bit more about me.
-I’m 45 on my next birthday and for one reason and another…and another, I skipped the procreating part that most people go through in their 20s, 30s, and sometimes 40s.
+For one reason and another…and another, I skipped the procreating part that most people go through in their 20s, 30s, and sometimes 40s.
 I’m sure there will be more on this at some point.

 What have I been doing instead?
 Well, I have collected a lot of passport stamps and yes, I know that’s not quite the same.
 But I’ve also created a few online businesses.
 To me, that is the same.
 They are my babies.
 Judge me if you will. * notes down another blog post idea *